sfrodriguezd/link-shortener-app-react-meteor/readme.md

 # Short Lnk

-This is an app to shorten links
+This is a link shortener built on Meteor and React.

 ## Author: